azerothcore/acore-cms/docs/README.md

 Be sure that your port 80 is not already used by another service like Apache2, nginx etc.

+Note: if you change this after the wordpress installation remember to change also the siteurl and related wordpress parameters in `wp_options` table.

 ### CLI commands available

 ```